leaf-node/kaya/README.md

 systems, and it offers the rest-server mode for interaction.

-Kaya trusts the central backup server, so it stores the restic repo password in plain text in each repo's directory on that server.
-The password has to be stored somewhere, and chances are that you don't want to sync another password every time you deploy a new target machine, nor enter it every time you fetch a recent snapshot.
+Kaya trusts the central backup server, so it stores the restic repo password in plain text in each repo's data directory.
+That way, it doesn't have to be synced from the backup server after initializaing the repository, copied to each backup target, and quickly changed after cloning a production server (see below).

-With that in mind, the file system you back up to should be encrypted with LUKS, and it should require a password during the boot process, or when mounting manually.
+With that in mind, the file system you back up to should be encrypted with LUKS, and it should require a password during the boot process, or when mounting the backup partition manually.

 One of the reasons why the central server initiates backups is so client machines won't try to send their backups all at the same time, or in a